-- Enbridge’s workforce included 137 Louisiana-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 147 Louisiana-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $10 million in total wages to our Louisiana-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $10.9 million in total wages to our Louisiana-based permanent and temporary employees—much of that injected directly into the state economy.

-- Enbridge paid $15.2 million in property tax across Louisiana for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $18.9 million in property tax across Louisiana for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.